lilydjwg/nvchecker/docs/usage.rst

   source = "mercurial"

-This enables you to check tags of an arbitrary mercurial repository.
+This enables you to check tags of an arbitrary mercurial (hg) repository.

 mercurial
   URL of the Mercurial repository.